Clearwater Marine Aquarium Homeschool Field Trip

-We were lucky enough to have the chance to visit the Clearwater Marine Aquarium recently as a family.
-It was such an amazing experience that none of us will ever forget.
+We were lucky enough to have the opportunity to visit the Clearwater Marine Aquarium recently as a family.
+And it was such an amazing experience that none of us will ever forget.
+We learned a lot and we had a ton of fun too!

 Clearwater Marine Aquarium (CMA) is a nonprofit working marine rescue center dedicated to inspiring the human spirit through leadership in education, research, rescue, rehabilitation and release.
 CMA is home to rescued dolphins, sea turtles, river otters, stingrays, nurse sharks and more.
 The mission and potential to change people’s lives differentiates Clearwater Marine Aquarium from any other aquarium in the world.

-To prepare for our visit we of course watched both Dolphin Tale and Dolphin Tale 2.
+To help spark an interest before our visit we of course watched both Dolphin Tale and Dolphin Tale 2.
 Next, we read through a few books about the true story of Winter and Hope.
-Lastly, we looked up what animals would be present at the aquarium and did some research on them as well.
+Last, we looked up what animals would be present at the aquarium and did some research on them as well.

 Dolphin Tale (2011)Dolphin Tale 2 (With Bonus Features)Winter’s Tail: How One Little DolphinHope for Winter: The True StoryNational Geographic Readers: DolphinsNational Geographic Readers: Sea OttersNational Geographic Readers: Sea TurtlesOcean: A Visual Encyclopedia

-None of this is required though because there are more than enough smiling faces there to answer any and all questions you may have about the animals.
+While we love to learn beforehand none of it was really needed because there are more than enough smiling faces there to answer any and all questions you may have about the animals.
 This was probably one of my favorite features.
-As a homeschool mom I know the value of interest based learning and Clearwater Marine Aquarium delivered on that!
+As a homeschool mom I know the value of interest based learning and Clearwater Marine Aquarium totally delivered on that!

 If like us you are there to learn more about the animals and what the aquarium does, you’re in luck.
 They do an amazing job of providing as many learning opportunities as possible.
 There are multiple interactive areas for kids with things to read and buttons to press.
 There are also displays that tell the story of all the animals that live there.
 As well as frequent talks to teach you even more.